modernistik/parse-stack/README.md

 <img src='https://raw.githubusercontent.com/modernistik/parse-stack/master/.github/parse-ruby-sdk.png?raw=true' width='500' alt='Ruby Parse SDK'/>

+# Parse-Stack - The Parse Ruby Client SDK

-Parse-Stack is the [Parse Server](https://github.com/ParsePlatform/parse-server) SDK and ORM framework for [Ruby](https://www.ruby-lang.org/en/).
+Parse-Stack is the [Parse Server](https://github.com/ParsePlatform/parse-server) SDK, REST Client and ORM framework for [Ruby](https://www.ruby-lang.org/en/).
 It provides a client adapter, a query engine, an object relational mapper (ORM) and a Cloud Code Webhooks rack application.

 Below is a [quick start guide](https://github.com/modernistik/parse-stack#overview), but you can also check out the full [API Reference](http://www.rubydoc.info/github/modernistik/parse-stack) for more detailed information about our Parse Server SDK.